Frank Underwood (House of Cards): South Carolina Legislature

-Congressional Election
+House of Representatives

 Underwood was elected to the U.S. House of Representatives in 1990 as a Democratic representative for the 5th Congressional District of South Carolina, being sworn in on January 3, 1991.
 He won another 11 consecutive elections, winning his final term in 2012.
 He was elected Whip for the Democratic Party in 2005, serving as House Majority Whip between 2005 and 2013.